australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 and surrounds with his partner, Brunhild Meyer Ferrari.
 As they explored the area, Ferrari became increasingly drawn to the sonic environment and his responses to what was happening, and recorded for several mornings.
-As noted by Lawrence English in his essay about the work, \"In Presque Rien No. 1, Ferrari perceived that his listening, as an affective and agentive performance within a given horizon, was not absolute or ongoing, but rather highly selective in attentiveness and temporality\" (English, 2017, p 17).
+As noted by Lawrence English in his essay about the work, "In Presque Rien No. 1, Ferrari perceived that his listening, as an affective and agentive performance within a given horizon, was not absolute or ongoing, but rather highly selective in attentiveness and temporality" (English, 2017, p 17).

 Two other artists who have explored field recordings and self-reflexive